luisflarota/luisflarota.github.io/_posts/2020-4-25-Pseudoflow.md

 ----

 <h2 id = "s1"> 1.
 Introduction </h2>
 Mining Engineers, <u>and this is my kindly opinion</u>, have learned about solving the Ultimate Pit Limit Problems by easy examples, i.e., Lerchs-Grossman 2D Algorithm.
-However, that is not what we actually see when running an open-pit mining operation.
-Most of the current problems, including this, have been solved by software programs, and some mining engineers become users rather than doers.
-That being said, I decided to code the solution of the ultimated pit limit problem by applying the Pseudoflow algorithm (Hochbaum, 2008  <a href="https://hochbaum.ieor.berkeley.edu/html/pub/Hochbaum-OR.pdf" target="_blank">\[{% increment ref_count %}\]</a>).
+However, that is not what we see when running an open-pit mining operation.
+Software programs have solved most of the current problems, including this, and some mining engineers become users rather than doers.
+That being said, I decided to code the solution to the ultimate pit limit problem by applying the Pseudoflow algorithm (Hochbaum, 2008  <a href="https://hochbaum.ieor.berkeley.edu/html/pub/Hochbaum-OR.pdf" target="_blank">\[{% increment ref_count %}\]</a>).

 ----